 A court-martial is a special type of trial for members of the military as well as for others who have committed a crime covered under military law.
 If you are a member of the military and have been accused of or are currently under investigation for any type of crime, it is important that you talk to an experienced military lawyer immediately – one who can protect your rights and represent you at your court-martial.

-Clarksville court-martial attorney James Phillips is a former Army JAG who has worked on both sides of military cases, as both prosecution and defense.
-He has represented soldiers locally at Fort Campbell outside of Clarksville and has travelled throughout the world, representing soldiers in courts-martial in the US and also in Kuwait and Iraq.
+National court-martial attorney James Phillips is a former Army JAG who has worked on both sides of military cases, as both prosecution and defense.
+He has represented all four services throughout the world, representing military members in courts-martial in the US, Kuwait, Germany, Italy, England and Iraq.
 Mr. Phillips offers the zealous and dedicated representation that a private civilian attorney provides along with the specialized knowledge and experience of a military lawyer.

 Court-martial proceedings are very different from civilian criminal court proceedings.
 Probably the most notable difference is that a unanimous vote by the jurors is not needed to come to a guilty verdict (unless the penalty is the death sentence.)
 Other differences and rights of the accused include: